 Residential Permit Parking

 Oakland's Residential Permit Parking Program helps ease traffic congestion and parking shortages in residential neighborhoods near BART stations, schools, business districts and hospitals.

 - Imposes time limit restrictions on parking within permit areas

 - Issues parking permits for area residents, exempting them from parking restrictions

-To apply for a residential parking permit: Application and petition forms
+To apply to establish a new residential parking permitted area: Application and petition forms

 1. What is the Residential Permit Parking?